Documentation Index

-@orderly.network/react is an application layer of the Orderly API.
+@orderly.network/react-app is an application layer of the Orderly API.
 It is mainly responsible for rendering the UI, handling user interaction events, and completing trading actions.
 Therefore, it does not include built-in wallet connection functionality.

-In places where wallet connection needs to be handled, @orderly.network/react utilizes React’s context mechanism to obtain information about the currently connected wallet or call wallet connection functions provided by the context.
-To facilitate this, @orderly.network/hooks defines a context named WalletConnectorContext.
+In places where wallet connection needs to be handled, @orderly.network/react-app utilizes React’s context mechanism to obtain information about the currently connected wallet or call wallet connection functions provided by the context.
+To facilitate this, @orderly.network/react-app defines a context named WalletConnectorContext.
 Any component that implements the WalletConnectorContext.Provider defined in WalletConnectorContextState can serve as the wallet connection component for the app.
 Please refer to this link for more details.

 Using the wallet connection component provided by Orderly

-npm install @orderly.network/web3-onboard
+npm install @orderly.network/wallet-connector

-import { ConnectorProvider } from "@orderly.network/web3-onboard";
+import { WalletConnectorProvider } from "@orderly.network/wallet-connector";

 return (